Muscle Spasms: How to Prevent Leg Cramps

 - Stretch: If the cramp is caused by fatigue due to excessive training load, you will probably find relief through light stretching and massage.
 Stretch the affected muscle gently while you have the cramp to help release some tension.

-Aching muscles are a bad sign!
+Aching muscles are usually a warning from your body that you should listen to.
 Sharp, severe pain that happens suddenly could be a sign of an injury.
 If you are experiencing severe pain, postpone your next workout for one or two days.
 If the pain lingers, consult a medical professional.

 But the best thing is not to let it get this far.